JuliaGPU/docker/README.md

 ---------------

 * Did you run the container with `--runtime=nvidia`?
-* Some packages might support a debugging mode; run again with `DEBUG=1` and file an issue.
+* Some packages might support a debugging mode; run again with `DEBUG=true` and file an issue.

 Development